 As the region's only Level I Trauma center, Harborview Medical Center (HMC) is well known for innovations and excellence in trauma care and its centers of emphasis: Trauma, Burn, Neurosciences, AIDS/STD CARER, and mentally-and medically- vulnerable populations.
 In addition to the centers of emphasis, HMC serves a mission population for King County.
 Harborview employees are committed to the vital role the institution plays in the immediate community, as well as the entire Northwest region.
 HMC is owned by King County and managed by the University of Washington (UW) and serves as a training site for UW’s School of Medicine.
 The UW is proud to be one of the nation’s premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty.

-Represent the Social Work Department on hospital, university, and community committees/work groups
+As requested, represent the Social Work Department on departmental, hospital-wide and community committees and trainings

 REQUIREMENTS: A Master of Social Work Degree from a program accredited by the Council on Social Work Education AND One year of full-time social work experience in a health care setting or equivalent.
 Experience can include a practicum placement as part of a social work training program and/or employment experience.

 LEGAL REQUIREMENT: Within 90 days of hire must hold one of the following credentials issued by the state of Washington:

 Licensed Social Work Associate - Independent Clinical